-1. Mr Matthew Harslett VET Coordinator
+1. Mr Matthew Harslett VET Coordinator & Mr Coby Henderson Careers Coordinator

-Mr Harslett is available to discuss and assist students and parents with career pathway planning and specific subject selections.
-A regular Careers email is sent to all senior students that contains links and information regarding upcoming events, apprenticeship opportunities, career profiling and study websites.
+Mr Harslett and Mr Henderson are available to discuss and assist students and parents with career pathway planning and specific subject selections.
+Regular communication is sent via Direqt Messages to all senior students that contains links and information regarding upcoming events, apprenticeship opportunities, career profiling and study websites.
 The information is current and very helpful for students and parents alike.